-Our editorial director, Kat Collings, lives by this trick.
+Our editor in chief, Kat Collings, lives by this trick.
 Here's how it works: Close your eyes a couple of seconds before you know the picture will be taken, and then slowly open them (not super slow, but don't jerk them open either), and slowly draw up the corners of your mouth to smile.
-This resets any of the awkwardness you may feel about taking a photo and makes sure that your smile doesn't seem forced or overeager.
+This resets any of the awkwardness you may feel about taking a photo and makes sure that your smile doesn't seem forced.

 Tyra was not wrong—smizing actually works and will elevate your face, turning your photo from ordinary to model-like.
 How to do it?
-Schuessler laughs on the inside to create a relaxed face, tilts his chin, and squints slightly using just his eyes.
+Laugh on the inside to create a relaxed face, tilt your chin, and squint slightly using just your eyes.

-Ask our associate market editor, Nicole Akhtarzad, how she always looks great in photos and she'll suggest placing your tongue on the roof of your mouth and smiling without your teeth, which tightens the muscles in your face and neck.
-As our editor Michelle Scanga says, it helps her create a "natural"-looking smile and sit up straight and readjust her posture for photos.
+Ask Who What Wear US's market editor, Nicole Akhtarzad, how she always looks great in photos and she'll suggest placing your tongue on the roof of your mouth and smiling without your teeth, which tightens the muscles in your face and neck.
+As US editor Michelle Scanga says, it helps her create a "natural"-looking smile and sit up straight and readjust her posture for photos.

 This one might sound a bit strange, but hear is out.
 If you want to create a big smile filled with personality, then it helps to make a laughing noise out loud.
 One of our favourite photographers at Who What Wear often gets us to say 'Ha ha ha!' — it helps you feel less awkward and just have fun.

 7. Take the Picture From Lower Down